What is a midwife?

 How Do You View Birth?

-My philosophy of practice is that pregnancy and birth are a natural and physiological events which most of the time will result in a healthy mother and newborn.
+My philosophy of practice is that pregnancy and birth are a natural and physiological events which most of the time will result in a healthy parent and newborn.
 I believe the body is intelligent and amazingly adaptable.
 We midwives act as the guardians of natural birth, watching and guiding the pregnancy and birth to go smoothly.
 In the event of discomfort, illness, or other pathology, we make recommendations and act.

 Midwives are crucial in recognizing when signs point to the necessity of intervention.
 I believe that healthful nutrition, exercise, and herbal support can help prevent many pathologies of pregnancy, labor, and delivery.
 I also believe that mainstream medicine has its place when natural methods have not been effective or the client requests such treatment.
 In general midwives and our clients prefer to try natural remedies before moving to medical intervention.